git-town/git-town/documentation/development/steps_list.md

 If the user resolves the issue and continues then `step.CreateContinueStep()` is called and we resume executing steps.

-`git town-sync` also allows the user to skip the current branch, which skips all commands until the next checkout and then resumes executing steps.
+`git town sync` also allows the user to skip the current branch, which skips all commands until the next checkout and then resumes executing steps.